kmzbrnoI/mtbbus-protocol/modules/unis.md

 3. 1 byte mask indicating which servo outputs are active
    - `0b00654321`, 1 = output active, 0 = output disabled
 4. 12 bytes for servo positions
-   - 1 byte value for servo 1 position 1
+   - 1 byte value for servo 1 position A
-   - 1 byte value for servo 1 position 2
+   - 1 byte value for servo 1 position B
-   - 1 byte value for servo 2 position 1
+   - 1 byte value for servo 2 position A
    - ...

    Valid range is 0-255.